 I later found an issue with continuous cycling if the pulse output is patched back to the trigger input.
 The pulse output has a diode in series so it can drive the signal high but requires a load to return to ground.
 With the simple capacitor modifications there is no DC path to ground at the jack to discharge the capacitor.
 When you loop the pulse output back to the trigger input the capacitor is not discharged between cycles because of the series diode.
 See below in V3 Modifications for more information and a different modification for transient mode.

 Transient mode is shown in this scope image.

 This scope image shows the sustain mode where the attack is held at 10V until the input goes false.

-I've been sent a couple of modules that wouldn't cycle continuously.
-They might cycle for seconds or minutes but eventually would stop..
-What was strange is that different AC/DC adapters would work or wouldn't work.
+I've also been sent a couple of modules that wouldn't cycle continuously.
+They might cycle for seconds or minutes but eventually would stop.
+What was strange is that different AC/DC adapters would either cycle or not.
 The LM317L has a different voltage differential specification than the LM317.
 The "L" version requires 2.5V of headroom which cannot be met using the +12V supply.
 I lifted the input leg of IC15 and wired it over to a +15V decoupling capacitor and the module cycled correctly.